 What you will learn.
-At the Institute, nationally recognized policy advocates will help you:
+Nationally recognized advocates will lead workshops in:

-- create and deliver effective messages for policymakers and the public;
+- Creating and delivering effective messages for policymakers and the public; and

-- connect to broader networks of advocates; and
+- Connecting to a broader network of advocates.

 Costs.
-Participants selected for the program will have a $100 nonrefundable fee when they register.
-The Institute will pay for all participant on-site lodging (shared room of two people) and meals and also provide a small travel stipend for participants traveling more than 80 miles to the site.
-Preference for acceptance will go to applicants who can commit to both nights of the in-person training.
+Participants selected for the program will have a $125 nonrefundable fee when they register.
+The Institute will pay for all participant on-site lodging and meals.